viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/how-to-use-transformers-for-translation.md

     print(decode_sequence(input_sentence))
 ```

-## Results

-When I ran this model and sampled some results from the Transformer translation model, these are the results I get:
+After the run is complete, sample some results from the Transformer translation model, which could be similar to:

 > This is a song I learned when I was a kid.
 > [start] esta es una canción que aprendí cuando era chico [end]